 |

-| A dark blue eye is characteristic of a dun-factored
+A bluish-gray eye is characteristic of a dun-factored

 horse that is also carrying the creme dilution, from my experience.